 There are other ways in which a web site or search engine can identify you.
 If you want to see a small slice of some of the things your browser is revealing about you, go here and take the browser test.

---Get a free email account from Yahoo, Google or one of the other providers.
-Don't use any real information when signing up for this email account and only sign up and use it while on the secure VPN, following all the tips on this page to secure your privacy.
+–Get a free email account from the multitude of free email providers that are out there.
+Don’t use any real information when signing up for this email account and only sign up and use it while on the secure VPN, following all the tips on this page to secure your privacy.
 When a web site asks you for your email address, give them this clean address that does not trace back to you.
-If you use Yahoo for your search engine, get an email account from Gmail.
-If you use Google for searches, get a Yahoo email account.
-The more variation in services you use, the less trackable you become.

 Reserve your real, personal email address for people and companies that you absolutely trust not to sell your information or spam you.
 If in doubt give them the disposable address.